tsbohc/.garden/readme.md

 Written in [fennel](https://github.com/bakpakin/Fennel/), a lisp that compiles lua, with the help of [aniseed](https://github.com/Olical/aniseed).

 #### zest.fnl
 An opinionated library with a primary aim of making nvim configuration feel at home in fennel.
-Takes advantage of `macros` to turn syntactic sugar into nvim's bultins at compile-time:
+It takes advantage of `macros` to turn syntactic sugar into nvim's bultins at compile-time:
 ```lua
 init.fnl                               init.lua